Find everything you need to know about business payments.

 But just as a house is not a comfortable place to live if the plumbing system is blocked and the electricity system has never been connected, so a business can’t survive if it hasn’t chosen the right payment process and kept it secure.
 Understanding a payment systems, and choosing the right one for your circumstance will make your life easier.
 You’ll be able to enjoy the benefits of a great system when those payments are made, your product or service is delivered on time, and your fees are collected.

+To kick off the history of B2B payments, let’s start with American Express.
 American Express was slow to take up the payment system that Bellamy described.
-In the late 1920s, oil firms and department stores moved first, using charga-plates, rectangular sheets of metal stored in leather or paper pockets and embossed with a customer’s name, city, state and account number.
+In the late 1920s, oil firms and department stores moved first.
+They used charga-plates – rectangular metal sheets with a customer’s name, city, state and account number.
 On some cards, the customer was required to sign the back.
-When a buyer made a purchase, the store would lay inked paper over the card and press or rub another paper over the plate to “print” the details.
+When a buyer made a purchase, the store would lay inked paper over the card.
+They would and press or rub another paper over the plate to “print” the details.
 If that sounds like the way credit cards were used in the days before electronic submissions, it’s pretty close.

-Other businesses soon picked up on the idea of collecting bills but wanted the banks to collect the payments on their behalf.
+Other businesses soon picked up on the idea of collecting bills.
+But, they wanted the banks to collect the payments on their behalf.
 The “Charge-It” was America’s first bank card, and was issued by the Flatbush National Bank of Brooklyn.
-Customers would leave their sales slips in the bank, the bank would bill the customer and the debts would be settled at the end of the month.
-The cards were also accepted in local stores, and by the 1940s Diners Club was issuing its own cards, initially for use in restaurants.
+Customers would leave their sales slips in the bank.
+The bank would bill the customer and the debts would be settled at the end of the month.
+The cards were also accepted in local stores.
+By the 1940s Diners Club was issuing its own cards, initially for use in restaurants.
 American Express was now quick to offer its own version.